Smoked Brisket Recipe: How to Smoke Brisket on the Big Green Egg

 - Step 1: Trimming the Brisket & Seasoning it – Trim excess fat, leaving about ¼ inch.
 This allows the smoke to penetrate and the fat to render, keeping the meat moist.
 Generously apply your BBQ rub all over the brisket, ensuring even coverage.

-- Step 2: Preparing the Big Green Egg - Set up your BGE for indirect cooking using the plate setter (legs up).
+- Step 2: Preparing the Big Green Egg – Set up your BGE for indirect cooking using the plate setter (legs up).
 Aim for a consistent temperature of 250°F (121°C).
-Add your chosen wood chunks to the charcoal for smoky flavor.
+Add your chosen wood chunks to the charcoal for a smoky flavor.

 - Step 3: Smoking the Brisket – Place the brisket fat side up on the cooking grate.
 Close the lid and maintain a steady temperature.
 Use a water pan if desired for added moisture.